grmkris/Closet---eth-global-Buenoes-Aires-2026/apps/marketplace-server/README.md

 - Has its own PostgreSQL database (separate from main app)
 - Uses workspace packages (`@ai-stilist/x402`, `@ai-stilist/logger`)
 - Verifies payments independently on Polygon blockchain
-- Does NOT share database with the main AI Stilist application
+- Does NOT share database with the main Closet application

 ## Setup